usnistgov/artiq_scan_framework/docs/models/getting_started.rst

 Broadcast, Persist, & Save
 ----------------------------
-Default values for the broadcast, persist, and archive arguments of set_dataset() can be tailored to the model when it's behavior is known.
+Default values for the broadcast, persist, and save arguments of set_dataset() can be tailored to the model when it's behavior is known.
 For example:

 .. code-block:: python